Stage Fright? Hypnosis Can Help You Conquer Anxiety and More

 You may get a prescription for antidepressant or anti-anxiety medication.
 You may also get a referral to a psychologist or counselor for talk therapy.

 That’s the traditional approach.
 And it works.

-But adding holistic psychotherapy to the mix can deepen the healing experience, says practitioner Maura Lipinski, LISW.
+But adding holistic psychotherapy to the mix can deepen the healing experience, says social worker Maura Lipinski, LISW.

 “Holistic therapy allows you to access your subconscious mind easily.
 You can then integrate new personal insights with conscious behaviors,” she explains.

 This form of therapy complements — but doesn’t replace — standard care.
 It can help you:

 Here are four holistic tools used to complement talk therapy: